Trip video 2014, courtesy of club member, Daniele Cotellessa, Corlop.ca.

 See photos and route to Nitinat Lake in Gaia GPS, a website and iPhone/Android App: http://bit.ly/gps-nitinat

 The weather during the summer can be anywhere from 10 to 30 degrees, so you should certainly bring warm clothes in case the common fog banks make everything cold and damp in the morning / evening hours.
 Typically the mornings are cool and foggy, followed by a slow burning off of the fog, then about 4-5 hours of 20+ knot winds, then the fog rolls back in for the evening.
 There is usually about and hour before the high wind period that is suitable for beginners to go out and sail on the big boards, but once the wind picks up I recommend only those who can water-start to be out on the water.
 The chop that the wind picks up makes it near difficult to up-haul once the wind has filled in.
 The lake is a fairly safe spot to windsurf at.
 If you don’t make it back to the beach you drift down to the village when you can make the long hike back to the campsite.
 Please don’t go out beyond your ability as there is no rescue crafts that will bring you back.
-The water is usually around 15-17 degrees so a 3mm wetsuit is a must to stay warm on the water.
+The water is usually around 15-17 degrees so a 3mm or thicker wetsuit is a must to stay warm on the water.

 The ClubLocarno’s common practice at Nitinat is to camp on the beach.
 Hopefully whoever gets to the lake first could grab a bigger site and hold it for the rest of us as we arrive.
 There is no way to reserve a site as there is almost no site management.
 The camping conditions at Nitinat are “primitive” meaning there is no water, no showers, no electricity, and sometimes no toilet paper at the pit toilets.
-The fee is $10-$15 per night.
+The fee is $10-$15 per night for a vehicle.
 There is a motel (was $60-80 per night, may have changed) that has pay showers ($3) as well as food.
-This motel is in the village about a 30-min walk from the camp.
+This motel is in the village about a 15-20 minute walk from the camp.
 Everyone should expect to bring their own shelter, food, water, some toilet paper, and cooking supplies.
 The campsite is a British Columbia Provincial Campground, but operated by the Ditidaht people.

 If you havn’t made a reservation for the ferries you may have to wait serveral sailing to get to and back from Vancouver Island.